 When it comes to parent group communication, not every message can be delivered effectively in the same way.
 For example, your newsletter could be a fine place for listing the month’s events, but it’s probably not the best way to get last-minute volunteers for your holiday shop.
 Not to mention—people are busy!
 Try these tips to maximize the reach of your communications.

 Newsletters have long been a popular way for parent groups to communicate with parents.
-These days, groups can send home hard copies with students, post a downloadable document or publish it directly on a website, or deliver an electronic newsletter by email.
+These days, groups might send home hard copies with students, publish it directly on a website, or deliver an electronic newsletter by email.

 What messages work best: Your newsletter is a good medium for messages you want parents to be able to refer to easily—details about school activities, a calendar for upcoming events, and the like—and content you want to deliver in a fun way, like event photos.
 Newsletters are also a good place for longer-form pieces like profiles of students and updates on how your fundraising money is spent.